Connecting rural America

 Step 5: Create a funding and grant strategy to implement your business and engineering plans

 Now more than ever, we can all see how critical broadband is to 21st century economies and 21st century life.
 We hope this simplified overview of the process has been useful in showing what it takes to build a broadband network.
-If you have more questions about the process, or would like to explore how CORI can work with you to develop plans for a new fiber network, please contact us here.
+If you have more questions about the process, or would like to explore how CORI can work with you to develop plans for a new fiber network, let us know.